LaurePiechaczyk/Hackathon-nov-21/README.md

 * breastcancernow.org for the information on the signs/symptoms of breast cancer and the statistics on the signs/symptoms page
 * cancer.gov for the information about the support groups and how to find a support group.
+* stakocverflow.
+Used throughout the project.
+* w3schools.
+Used throughout the project.
+* Pixabay for pictures.
+* Unsplash for picture.